patharanordev/PolyCSV/README.md

    $fetch-win.exe -h http://localhost -p 7777 -r ./ -f root.html -o output.txt
    ```

    It will fetch the data in `<table>` tag in special table, this case is **the second table**.
 In each column will be split with `\t`  and print out the data to text file format ( You can change the file format to `.csv`.
-When you open the file in MSExcel, you must set spliter to `\t` ).
+When you open the file in MS Excel, you must set splitter to `\t` ).

 3. Enjoy!!!

 ## Customize
-   You can add your special feature/function by modified souce file in `src` and convert to `.exe` by yourself with command below :
+   You can add your special feature/function by modified source file in `src` and convert to `.exe` by yourself with command below :
    ```
    pkg [YOUR_JS_FILE] --options expose-gc
    ```